 Higher education in Switzerland

-Updated: 2024-10-04
+Updated: 2025-07-08

 Higher education institutions in Switzerland

 Swiss universities have an enviable reputation around the world.
-Indeed, no less than seven are featured in the top 200 of .
+Indeed, no less than six are featured in the top 200 of .
 It is a country with a long tradition of higher education.
 Its first university was founded in 1460 at Basel.
 As a result of sustained academic progress over the centuries, Switzerland is now home to some of Europe鈥檚 most renowned higher educational systems.

-There are twelve state-run universities in Switzerland.
-Of those, ten are cantonal, and two are federal institutes of technology.
+Of those, the ten 鈥渦niversities鈥 are cantonal, while the ETH and the EPFL are federal institutes of technology.
 The differences between them are slight.
 Cantonal universities are operated and managed by individual cantons, and federal institutes of technology are run directly by the government of Switzerland.
 Canton is the traditional Swiss form of an administrative area.
 There are twenty-six such areas within Switzerland.

 The differences, whilst small, do impact the structure of the institutions.
 The federal institutions are aligned in structure to American universities, thus making it easier for foreign students to transfer there.